CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/7-ledger-cat.md

 ## Redeem

-- 3 NFTs will be required to redeem Ledger Nano S. [^1]
+Can be redeemed to a physical Ledger Nano S Hardware wallet. **3 Ledger Cat NFTs** will be required to redeem a Ledger Nano S. [^1]

 ## Learn more